 \subsection{Problem description}

-Hot rolling batch scheduling is a key process in hot rolling production.
-In this paper, we follow the scenario as shown in Fig.~\ref{fig:2} to describe it as follows: The task of HRBSP is selecting, grouping and sequencing candidate slabs into rolling units under the constraints of production capacity and rolling rules.
-As shown in Fig. \ref{fig:2}, a rolling unit that has a coffin-shaped width profile consists of a warming-up section and a coming-down section.
-In the previous one the slabs are arranged from narrow to wide to warm up the rolls, and in the later one the slabs are scheduled from wide to narrow to avoid marks on the surface of the coils.
-The major part of a rolling unit is the coming-down section, and the quality of rolling unit mainly depends on the sequence of slabs in it.
-In most cases, the warming-up section is just a minor part that can be determined manually.
+Hot rolling batch scheduling is a key process in hot rolling.
+The task of HRBSP, as is depicted in Figure~\ref{fig:2}, is to select, group, and sequence slabs into rolling units with the constraints of production capacity and rolling rules.
+Each rolling unit has a coffin-shaped width profile consisting of a warming-up section and a coming-down section.
+In the previous section slabs are arranged from narrow to wide to warm up the rolls, and in the later section slabs are scheduled with decreasing width to avoid marking the coils surface.
+The major part of a rolling unit is the coming-down section, in which the quality of rolling mainly depends on the sequence of slabs.
+In most cases, the warming-up section is trivial and can be determined manually.